He's raised $1M for AIDS/HIV program. See what drives this Greensboro attorney.

 He continues to take part in the run/walk, calling it not only a significant fundraising event but an important educational event.
 And every year he wants someone to beat him.

 Just as Oldham challenged him, Johnson is challenging others this year.
-The agency budgets money for bus passes because that's often the only transportation a client might have.
+The agency budgets money for bus passes because that’s often the only transportation a client might have to get to medical appointments and the grocery store to help them stay healthy.
 It did not occur to him that bus passes would be a top priority.

 “People don’t realize it costs a lot of money to run a program like THP,” Johnson said.
 “And for many people, it’s their lifeline.”